ptcrews/smtcoq/SMTCoqTasks.md

 8. Abduction
 9. Possible optimization to sniper: define-fun vs quantified assertions - `define-fun` is better because it would avoid quantifiers.
 Sniper uses quantified assertions (when body of definition is quantifier free and non-recursive)
 Even with recursive functions, `define-fun-rec` is better for the SMT solver cause it could do lazy expansion.

+Dev Notes
+- When adding/removing files to the project,
+	+ change /src/versions/standard/Makefile.local, /src/versions/standard/_CoqProject
+	+ then, generate the Coq makefile by running `coq_makefile -f _CoqProject -o Makefile` in /src/versions/standard/
+	+ go back to src, `make clean` `.configure.sh`, and then `make`